speakspeak/cuZK/README.md

 The `nvml` library should be included in the source code with `#include <nvml.h>` and linked at compilation time with `-l nvidia-ml` option.

 Performance depends on the clock frequency; the range of allowed frequencies can be checked with `nvidia-smi -q -d SUPPORTED_CLOCKS` and the memory/graphics clocks can be adjusted with `nvidia-smi -ac $mem,$freq`.

-See the [script profiling the MSM algorithm under a range of frequencies](./test/energy_benchmark.sh).
+See the [script profiling the MSM algorithm under a range of frequencies](./test/energy_benchmark.sh), and a [sample Python script to process results](./test/energy_benchmark.py).

  Here are results obtained on Tesla V100-SXM2-16GB:

 ![Performance and energy consumption of MSM](./data/performance_MSM_V100.png)